DynamoMTL/shopify-pipeline/README.md

 **Effective Development Flow**: On top of using HMR, we also use Webpack to render paths to your assets that point to your `localhost`, allowing you to instantly see the changes on the Shopify server without having to upload files to the server or reload the page.
 When that strategy is not available, Pipeify takes care of uploading the right files and reloading the page for you.

-**Safe Watch and Deploy**: Pipeify has a set of flags and warning baked in to prevent you from pushing code to the `main` live theme (unless you explicitely want to).
+**Safe Watch and Deploy**: Pipeify has a set of flags and warnings baked in to prevent you from pushing code to the `main` live theme (unless you explicitely want to).
 This minimizes the risks of deploying changes to the live site while in local development.

 ## Getting Started
 [TBD once we go open source]